ircam-anasynth/ircam-anasynth.github.io/_papers/2022/abrassart.md

 <h3>Audio examples</h3>

 In this section we provide some illustrative and contrastive examples between Ly, Rh and Me+Ha combination.
 We display the examples from the article with the YouTube links and some others.
+Last access to the videos : 14/8/2022.

 ##### 1. Ly-Me+Ha examples